drips-network/contracts/README.md

 See [docs](https://docs.drips.network) for a high-level introduction and documentation.

 # Development
-Radicle Drips Hub uses [Foundry](https://github.com/foundry-rs/foundry) for development.
+Radicle Drips uses [Foundry](https://github.com/foundry-rs/foundry) for development.
 You can install it using [foundryup](https://github.com/foundry-rs/foundry#installation).

 The codebase is statically checked with [Slither](https://github.com/crytic/slither) version 0.9.2.